1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 Completed 1933 VL Springer Rebuild

 The last step was to install new Alemite fittings and bend in the tabs on the nut locks.
-That completed the rebuild and the springer was ready to install on the frame.
+That completed the front end rebuild and the springer was ready to install on the frame.

 Completed 1933 Harley-Davidson VL I-beam springer front end rebuild